valkey-io/valkey-py/docs/advanced_features.rst

    >>> pipe = r.pipeline(transaction=False)

-A common issue occurs when requiring atomic transactions but needing to retrieve values in Redis prior for use within the transaction.
+A common issue occurs when requiring atomic transactions but needing to retrieve values in Valkey prior for use within the transaction.
 For instance, let's assume that the INCR command didn't exist and we need to build an atomic version of INCR in Python.